notsickbutfunni/POWER-BI_projects/README.md

 # POWER-BI_projects
-here I will upload all the Microsoft Power BI projects I were working for
+here I will upload all the Microsoft Power BI projects I were worked on

-## CURRENT PROJECTS: none

-## DONE PROJECTS: ismet
+DONE PROJECTS: ismet